mdche001/CS542_Finalproject/README.md

 ## Running the model

- To get the XGBoost model, first run the processedxgboosttrain.py file, then u will get a model named processeddata_xgboost.model, which is only 2MB.
-With the model, you can run the
+ To get the XGBoost model, first run the XGBoost.py file, then u will get a model named xgboost.model, which is only 2MB.
+With the model, you can run the testxgboost.py, then we can get the final result xgb_subnew file, which is the version we got the following result on kaggle.

 ## Authors